daattali/beautiful-jekyll/_posts/2023-03-14-di-modern-coding.md

 3. Enhances modularity and maintainability: With .NET Core's dependency injection framework, components can be developed and tested in isolation, which can improve code maintainability and make it easier to update individual components without impacting the entire system.

-Overall, .NET Core's built-in dependency injection framework provides a simple and effective way to manage dependencies in your application, and it helps to mitigate some of the common issues associated with manual dependency management.
+Overall, .NET Core's built-in dependency injection framework provides a simple and effective way to manage dependencies in your application and it helps to mitigate some of the common issues associated with manual dependency management.

 When combined with other design patterns such as microservices, DDD, SOLID and Clean Architecture, dependency injection can significantly improve the overall quality and maintainability of a .NET Core application.
 It helps to enforce the separation of concerns and reduces the coupling between components.
 By adhering to these principles, developers can create scalable and maintainable software that is easier to modify, extend and test.